 ALL: Probably don't care what you read.
 I read Ks in college on the aff and neg.
 I tend to default to an offense defense paradigm and section off my flow in big picture ideas

 I ultimately evaluate truth over tech.
 With that being said if you are substantially ahead in the tech debate I have a significantly lower threshold for your truth claims.

 Presumption on these debates is much easier to win and is a smart arg.
 If the aff wants presumption to flip you need to tell me that - otherwise presumption is always a valid 2NR option separate advocacy or not.

 Theory - Go for it - diversify yours standards for speaker points here.
-I won more rounds that I should have on ASPEC (which is a great arg...) so your theory arg is probably fine w/ me.
+I won more rounds than I should have on ASPEC, so your theory arg is probably fine w/ me.